RoryHandley/NetworkDashboard/README.md

 **Networking:**
 Containers communicate using Docker's internal DNS.
 Services reference each other by service name (e.g., Flask connects to MongoDB at `mongodb://mongodb:27017/` rather than localhost).

-## Caching Strategy

-The application implements an intelligent caching approach that balances performance with data freshness:

-**Device Information (5-minute cache)**: Static data like device names, IP addresses, and locations are cached in Redis because they rarely change.
-This reduces database load significantly.

-**Device Status (real-time)**: Current Up/Down status is checked on every request by simulating network monitoring (ping/SNMP-like behavior).
-This ensures operators always see current network health.

-**Cache Flow:**
-1. Request comes to Flask API
-2. Check Redis for device info (if hit, serve in ~2ms)
-3. On cache miss, query MongoDB (~15-50ms)
-4. Cache the result in Redis with 300-second TTL
-5. Check live device status for each device
-6. Return merged data (cached info + live status)

 ## Troubleshooting